sudzzz/Blogging_App/README.md

 ## Features Of App

-- Login is Authenticated by Google Sign In feature
+- Login is Authenticated by Google Sign In feature.
 - Any user can login and post his/her story in the app.
-- Each and every story will be tagged with the currently logged in user details and geolocation
+- Each and every story will be tagged with the currently logged in user details and geolocation.
 - Every user will be able to see a list of all the stories and their respective details.
-- Users are able to filter the stories by author name
+- Users are able to filter the stories by author name.
+- APK name is blogger.apk.

 ## Some Screenshots